True English

 Liam No need to worry.
 It's going to be a walkover I reckon

-Alison I'm mildly confident but I would be less nervous if I was playing Smile Hope you're wearing black?
+Alison I'm mildly confident but I would be less nervous if I was playing Hope you're wearing black?

 Liam You're going to hate me so much for this but I may be wearing a kangaroo onesie tonight...

-Alison I have no words Sad
+Alison I have no words

 Karen We'll be cheering with you Alison!